timigod/api_doc/source/protocol/ev_charging.html.md

       <code class="field">charge_level</code>
       <div class="type">optional</div>
     </td>
-    <td>The vehicle's current battery charge level, as it was by the time the request was sent.
-Specified in %.</td>
+    <td>The vehicle's current battery charge level, as it was at the time the request was sent.
+Specified in integer denoting percentage of full capacity.</td>
   </tr>
   <tr>
     <td>